mlOS-foundation/axon/docs/ADAPTER_FRAMEWORK.md

 adapter, _ := registry.FindAdapter("namespace", "model")
 ```

-## Example: ModelScope Adapter
+## Example: Replicate Adapter

-The ModelScope adapter (`examples/modelscope.go`) demonstrates how to implement a new adapter using the framework.
+The Replicate adapter (`examples/replicate.go`) demonstrates how to implement a new adapter using the framework.
+It shows API-based model access patterns (vs file-based adapters).
 Here's how it works:

 ### Step 1: Define the Adapter Struct